danuecumaster/ESP32-Digital-Wideband-AFR-Gauge/README.md

 ### Can I connect a 5V signal directly to ADS1115 A0?

-No.
+Not in this project.

-The divider network is required to reduce the wideband's 0-5V output to approximately 0-2.5V before it reaches the ADS1115.
+The firmware assumes the recommended 10kΩ / 10kΩ divider network, which reduces the signal to approximately 0-2.5V before it reaches the ADS1115.

 ### Why does the displayed AFR not match my controller?